alex-r-bigelow/hanpuku/README.md

 # hanpuku #

+<i style="color:#e7298a">Note: Adobe has discontinued their Extension Manager, so you may encounter difficulties installing the ZXP extension directly.
+Until I find time to roll my own installer, you can install Hanpuku following [these](https://github.com/alex-r-bigelow/hanpuku/issues/1#issuecomment-197873242) instructions on OS X (let me know if you have problems on Windows...
+I haven't gotten a chance to test the extension there)</i>

 Hanpuku is an interface between d3.js and Adobe Illustrator, enabling a more flexible data visualization workflow.
 Data bindings no longer disappear when you edit a d3-generated graphic in Illustrator; those bindings now survive custom edits, and even